How to Create a CAR Method Resume (and Why You Should)

 Now you’re ready to narrow down that list, using the job description as your guide.
 Return to the job posting and compare it with the list you created, connecting the dots between the employer’s requests and your qualifications.

-Matching Mode in Teal’s Resume Builder is helpful for this prep work.
+Matching Mode in Teal's resume maker helps you identify the top skills from the job description.
 Attach a job description to your resume and Teal will suggest keywords and skills that are worth including in your own document.

 3. Identify the challenge